Bad Breath in Dogs: Investigating Halitosis

 Metabolic:

-There are several metabolic causes of bad breath in dogs, these include diabetes and uremia.
+There are several metabolic causes of bad breath in dogs; these include diabetes and uremia.

-Diabetes in dogs causes a sweet-smelling breath.
+Diabetes in dogs causes sweet-smelling breath.

 Respiratory:

-There are several respiratory causes of bad breath in dogs, these include cancer and foreign objects.
+There are several respiratory causes of bad breath in dogs; these include cancer and foreign objects.

 Inflammation of the sinuses or nasal passages